 3. They vary SO widely.
 Again, I don’t mind doulas (I really don’t, you might guess otherwise with this article) but sometimes you get ones who are so early in their practice that they aren’t helpful to the patient and they’re in your way or questioning you.
 It’s super annoying.
 There are a few I’ve worked with who are WONDERFUL.
 I’d say if you’re looking for one, I’d get a LOT of references and ask how much they felt the doula helped.
 I’d ask how many deliveries they’ve been to.
 Experience is going to be key in finding a good doula.

 4. They are expensive.
 And, if they’re not expensive, they probably aren’t that good.
 This is their job.
 They make money doing it.
-In reality I think good doulas probably make more for a labor than I do.
+In reality, I think good doulas probably make more for a labor than I do.
 It’s hard work.
 A good doula earns her money.
 I guess you just need to ask if you could use that money more efficiently in your child’s college fund.
 I know for many parents the money isn’t the issue, so this won’t matter.
-BUT, if you’re on state-funded insurance and you feel like you should get a doula, I think it’s time to step-back and re-evaluate your finances.
+BUT, if money is tight, I think it’s time to step back and re-evaluate your finances.